There is up to 0.9 billion hectares of degraded land that might support a trillion trees

 A recent study by Dr Tom Crowther, senior scientist and founder of the Crowther Lab at ETH Zurich, and colleagues, found that the earth could be home to even more trees.
 Using satellite images, the scientists identified available, disused land where trees could be grown.

 These extra trees "could store 205 gigatonnes of carbon", said the scientists.
-To store that much carbon, the trees need to breathe in a lot of CO2 — about 3.67 times as much.
-This means that the additional trees could remove about 750 gigatonnes of CO2 from the atmosphere.
+The global tree restoration potential — research article To store that much carbon, the trees need to breathe in a lot of CO2 — about 3.67 times as much.
+Comparing CO2 emissions to CO2 levels — Skeptical Science This means that the additional trees could remove about 750 gigatonnes of CO2 from the atmosphere.

 Watch: The future is now - interview with Tom Crowther | Bühler Group